Money market fund: US regulatory reform

-A second solution, more focused on money market funds directly, is to re-regulate them to address the common misunderstandings, and to ensure that money market "depositors", who enjoy greater interest rates, thoroughly understand the actual risk they are undertaking.
-These risks include substantial interconnectedness between and among money market participants, and various other substantial systemic risks factors.
+A second solution, more focused on money market funds directly, is to re-regulate them to address the common misunderstandings and to ensure that money market “depositors,” who enjoy greater interest rates, thoroughly understand the actual risk they are undertaking.
+These risks include substantial interconnectedness between and among money market participants and various other substantial systemic risks factors.

-One solution is to report to money market "depositors" the actual, floating net asset value.
+One solution is to report to money market “depositors” the actual, floating net asset value.
 This disclosure has come under strong opposition by Fidelity Investments, The Vanguard Group, BlackRock, and the US Chamber of Commerce as well as others.

-The SEC would normally be the regulator to address the risks to investors taken by money market funds, however to date the SEC has been internally politically gridlocked.
-The SEC is controlled by five commissioners, no more than three of which may be the same political party.
-They are also strongly enmeshed with the current mutual fund industry, and are largely divorced from traditional banking industry regulation.
+The SEC would normally be the regulator to address the risks to investors taken by money market funds; however, to date, the SEC has been internally politically gridlocked.
+The SEC is controlled by five commissioners, no more than three of whom may be from the same political party.
+They are also strongly enmeshed with the current mutual fund industry and are largely divorced from traditional banking industry regulation.
 As such, the SEC is not concerned over overall credit extension, money supply, or bringing shadow banking under the regulatory umbrella of effective credit regulation.

 As the SEC was gridlocked, the Financial Stability Oversight Council promulgated its own suggested money market reforms and threatens to move forward if the SEC doesn't button it up with an acceptable solution of their own on a timely basis.
-The SEC has argued vociferously that this is "their area" and FSOC should back off and let them handle it, a viewpoint shared by four former SEC chairmen, Roderick Hills, David Ruder, Richard Breeden, and Harvey Pitt, and two former commissioners, Roel Campos and Paul S. Atkins.
+The SEC has argued vociferously that this is “their area” and FSOC should back off and let them handle it, a viewpoint shared by four former SEC chairmen, Roderick Hills, David Ruder, Richard Breeden, and Harvey Pitt, and two former commissioners, Roel Campos and Paul S. Atkins.